-Geo-targeting can provide very targeted traffic.
+-Geo-targeting can provide very targeted traffic.

-It is easy to split test landing pages for better conversions.
+-It is easy to split test landing pages for better conversions.

 4 common mistakes that will kill your campaign

-As effective as PPC ads can be, many fail to reach their full potential because of a variety of errors that people make.
+Many fail to reach their full potential because of a variety of errors that people make.
 Four of the most common mistakes include the following;

 1. Missing call to action